shabbirabdul/USDA-CKAN/README.md

     (ckanenv) $ cd ~/ckanenv/src/ckan
     (ckanenv) $ paster serve development.ini

 Verify that the site is being served at __http://localhost:5000/__.
-Try creating a dataset and uploading a CSV file to make sure that `datastorer` works.